EMMA: Concept Erasure Benchmark with Comprehensive Semantic Metrics and Diverse Categories: EMMA

 \begin{enumerate}[noitemsep] \item \texttt{Random}: concept categories randomly selected from the same domain,\footnote{Except for the NSFW domain in which we use the object domain to avoid generating other NSFW categories.} excluding the target.
 We use $15$ random concepts for the object and celebrity domains, and $10$ for the art styles, NSFW, and copyright.
 This is a standard RA evaluation metric \cite{esd,mace,uce,rece,SPM}.

-\item \texttt{Similar}: concept categories that are visually or semantically similar to the target concept pose a greater risk of being affected~\cite{amara2025erasing}.
+\item \texttt{Similar}: concept categories that are visually or semantically similar to the target concept pose a greater risk of being affected~\cite{EraseBench}.
 We use ChatGPT to identify the 5 most similar concepts within the same domain.\footnote{Except for the NSFW domain in which we use visually similar yet neutral and safe concepts to avoid generating other NSFW categories.} \end{enumerate} Similarly to EA, for each metric, we use a concept classifier (details in \cref{sec:classifiers}) to identify the images in which the non-target concept is generated.
-The retaining ability score is computed as the proportion of images where the non-target concept is successfully generated as
+The retaining ability score is computed as the proportion of images where the non-target concept is successfully generated as $S_{\text{RA}} = \frac{N_{\text{SR}}}{N_{\text{P}}}$, where $N_{\text{SR}}$ is the number of images where the non-target concept is successfully retained.